 As you may be aware, every child in receipt of Free School Meals is also eligible for Pupil Premium funding, along with children of parents in the armed forces, children adopted from care and Looked After Children.
-For 2020/21 this funding is £955 per pupil for those in receipt of free school meals, (FSM), and those who have been at any time in the last 6 years, (FSM6).
-Funding for service children is £310 and funding for adopted and Looked After Children is £2345.
+For 2019/20 this funding is £935 per pupil for those in receipt of free school meals, (FSM), and those who have been at any time in the last 6 years, (FSM6).
+Funding for service children is £300 and funding for adopted and Looked After Children is £2300.
 This money is used by our Academy to implement the following interventions to help support students in receipt of Pupil Premium funding to achieve their best:

 - Fresh Start literacy package aimed at supporting students who have not yet achieved 'agerelated expectations in English. - o providing additional 1:1 support in English and Mathematics including 'Literacy Skills Across the Curriculum'. - o providing additional support from our Parent and Family Support Adviser and through the iSpace. - o targeted paired reading activities in the library. - a Student Support Worker to work directly with students in receipt of Pupil Premium funding as well as their parents/carers.
-This includes 1-1 mentoring sessions with students throughout the year. - transport assistance to and from Academy revision and study classes taking place outside of normal Academy hours including Saturdays.
+This includes 1-1 mentoring sessions with students throughout the year. - transport assistance to and from Academy revision and study classes taking place outside of normal Academy hours including Saturdays. - o a services club aimed at targeting support for students whose parents serve in the armed and public services.
+This will be run by Mr. Gandy.